realm/realm-dotnet/README.md

 Realm is a mobile database that runs directly inside phones, tablets or wearables.

-This repository holds the source code for the C# versions of Realm (Currently only Xamarin for iOS and Android is supported.)
+This repository holds the source code for the .NET / C# versions of Realm.
+Currently, we only support Xamarin, specifically Xamarin.iOS, and Xamarin.Android.
+We do plan to support Xamarin.Mac, UWP, and Unity in the future.

 ## Features